neofodere/nsave/README.md

 ## 📁 Project structure
 `src/nsave.sh`: A Bash script that sends multiple websites to the Internet Archive’s Wayback Machine.
 It loops through a list of URLs, waits a random delay for each one, and triggers an archive request in parallel.

-`.github/workflows/nsave.yml`: A GitHub Actions workflow that automatically runs the nsave.sh script every two hours and executes it on an Ubuntu runner.
+`.github/workflows/nsave.yml`: A GitHub Actions workflow that automatically runs the ***nsave.sh*** script every twelve hours on an Ubuntu runner.

 **© 2025 FODSOFT™.
 Néo Foderé de Frutos.
 All rights reserved.**